moorepants/eme171/content/pages/instructor-guide.rst

 solutions but has to be cut to have ONLY those specific questions asked in the assignment).
 The TA is responsible for all these tasks.

-HW6: This is a custom problem.
-Make sure everyone attempts to derive the bond graph on their own for full credit. (bond graph of Lab 3, motocross)

 Midterm reflection
 ==================

-Please record 5 points for every student that turned in the midterm reflection on time.
+TA should record 5 points for every student that turned in the midterm reflection on time.
 There is an assignment in canvas for this.
+Also review the reflections to help improve our instruction.

 Academic Integrity
 ==================

 HWs and Labs should have unique solutions and the TA has to make sure that the HWs are not copied from the solution manual by comparing them side-by-side.
-Prof. Moore’s rule is that they have to turn in a "unique" solution.
+Prof. Moore's rule is that they have to turn in a "unique" solution.
 This means no copying from manuals and no copying from other students.

 In case of finding potential cheating on HW/Labs: 1.
 List each HW that looks